-I have been informed of the policies and procedures for reporting a grievance concerning any treatment or service that I receive.

-Person/Parent/Legal Representative Signature
+I have been informed of the policies and particle treatment or service that I receive. procedures for reporting a grievance concerning a ny Person/Parent/Legal Representative Signature Date Staff Signature/Credentials Date

-Staff Signature/Credentials

 Consent to Release/Obtain Information

 Agency providers must have prior written authorization before information regarding a person receiving service can be released.
 A fully executed Consent to Release/Obtain Information must be in place in order to exchange, release, or obtain information legally between people and/or agency providers.
 The original Consent to Release/Obtain Information form must always be maintained in the person's case record and completed as needed.